digitalcraftsman/hugo-freelancer-theme/README.md

 ### Add social networks

 In the footer you can link some of your social network accounts.
 Search for `[params.footer.social.networks]` at the bottom of the file.
-The configuration should look similar like this one:
+The configuration should look similar to this one:

 ```toml
 [[params.footer.social.networks]]